moziar/obsidian-for-streamdock/README.md

 #### Open Vault

 1. Enter the Vault you want to open.
-2. This is helpful when you have mutiple vaults.
+2. This is helpful when you have multiple vaults.
 3. Support cold launch.